3 charged in theft of distinct pink truck

-Three men face charges after a very distinct truck went missing and was subsequently traced thanks in part to an alert cashier and video footage from a store.
+Three men face charges after a very distinctive truck went missing and was subsequently traced, thanks in part to an alert cashier and video footage from a store.

-A pink 1995 Nissan Hardbody pickup, with a "spider web" crack on the windshield, went missing from the house of a Dedeo resident, according to the magistrate's complaint in the Superior Court Thursday.
+A pink 1995 Nissan Hardbody pickup, with a "spider web" crack on the windshield, went missing from the house of a Dedeo resident, according to a magistrate's complaint made Thursday in the Superior Court of Guam.

-The man who owns the truck reported last seeing his vehicle at approximately 10 p.m. on April 12 when he parked it in the front of his Dededo residence.
+The man who owns the truck reported last seeing his vehicle about 10 p.m. on April 12 when he parked it in the front of his Dededo residence.

-Three days later, the truck owner's aunt, who works as a cashier at a store near the victim's house, called to inform him that she saw his vehicle being driven by an unknown male at the store's parking lot.
-A review of video footage confirmed that was the missing truck as distinguished by its spiderweb-like windshield crack, according to court documents.
+Three days later, the truck owner's aunt, who works as a cashier at a store near the victim's house, called to inform him that she saw his vehicle being driven by an unknown man at the store's parking lot.
+A review of video footage confirmed that it was the missing truck, as distinguished by its spiderweb-like windshield crack, according to court documents.

 The vehicle's license plate had been replaced and it appeared to have been painted gray.
 The occupants of the vehicle purchased roller paint brushes from the same store, court documents state.